Bay & Workshop Management

 Does the workshop page update automatically?

 Yes.
-The Workshop page uses real-time updates.
+The Workshop page uses real-time updates via WebSocket connections.
 When another team member assigns a booking, completes a job, or changes a bay status, your view updates automatically without needing to refresh.
+The page also listens for booking creation and status changes from other parts of the dashboard.
 You can also manually click Refresh in the page header if needed.

 Can I show the workshop on a TV screen?

 Yes.
 Use the TV Display action in the Workshop header.
-TV mode provides larger cards, auto-refresh, and fullscreen controls for shared technician displays.
+TV mode provides larger cards, a status bar with counts and current time, auto-refresh every 30 seconds, and fullscreen controls for shared technician displays.

 What is the "Inventory Confirmation" dialog that appears when I try to complete a job?